shadiakiki1986/django-zipline-2/README.md

   - cancelled because transactions have no reference from zipline to the fills

 TODO version 0.2
+- [ ] sort by "open" first then by date (remember that main view will be for one day)
+- [ ] how about an "email" order button? possibly rename `vote` field and button
+- [ ] email notification on order/fill
+- [ ] select day on top and show orders/fills for one day
+- [ ] alert about eariler days with open orders or unused fills
+    - use top right like github alerts?
+    - or show side bar like travis?
+    - or `django.contrib.messages`?
 - [ ] add MF asset name + account name
 - [ ] use pusher?
 - [ ] broker can edit/delete his/her own fills/orders